ivanbetancxurt/homemade-linear-regressor/README.md

 \end{aligned}
 $$

-All that's left to do is set these derivative function equal to 0 and solve the system of equations.
+All that's left to do is set these derivative functions equal to 0 and solve the system of equations.
 Then we will have found the values for $m$ and $b$ that satisfy $\nabla L(m, b) = (0, 0)$.
 Note that

 $$
 \begin{aligned}